-Before switching to a Micro Four Thirds System I was a bit skeptical, since I was used to think that more megapixels are synonym of quality and I was afraid that my photos could suffer from a lack of dynamic range especially in dark conditions.
+Before switching to a Micro Four Thirds System I was a bit skeptical since I was used to thinking that more megapixels are synonymous with quality and I was afraid that my photos could suffer from a lack of dynamic range, especially in dark conditions.

-With great pleasure I found out that the new Live MOS sensor of this camera, together with the new True Pic VIII processor, being built for performance, high speed and sensitivity, make it possible to achieve amazing results.
-Even in low light conditions, area where m4/3 sensors always struggle.
+With great pleasure, I found out that the new Live MOS sensor of this camera, together with the new True Pic VIII processor, being built for performance, high speed and sensitivity, making it possible to achieve amazing results.
+Even in low light conditions, an area where m43 sensors always struggle.

 This combined with the M.Zuiko Pro Lens System, gives phenomenal results.
-Here’s some real world examples.
+Here are some real-world examples.

 The new 20.4MP sensor already delivered huge quality in the Olympus Pen-F, but now it’s even better in the EM-1 Mark II, with apparent resolution gains.
 It’s also possible to shoot up to ISO3,200 before start noticing color noise and there’s plenty of dynamic range.